Monesh-Devadiga/todos/README.md

 A single-page Todo built with React.
 Demonstrates component-based thinking and centralized state management.

 ## Features
-- Add, toggle, edit (double-click), and delete todos
+- Add, toggle, edit (double-click) and delete ta
 - Filter by All / Active / Completed
 - Clear completed in one click
 - Live item counter